 By the END of junior year as a Communication or Journalism and Media Studies major, you should have completed your six required courses and one upper level elective for the major.
 However, you do not have to complete these prior to applying to the MCM Dual Degree program.

 - During your junior year or early senior year you should apply to the MCM program through Graduate Admissions.

 - Submit all the materials listed under "Admissions" through the Graduate Admissions website which include the Graduate application, a personal statement, two letters of recommendation, Graduate Record Exam (GRE) scores, and your Rutgers transcripts.
 Learn more about the GRE here.
 (GRE waivers are available).

 - Apply at any time during the year.
 Once all application materials are submitted and your application is considered complete, your application will be reviewed for acceptance.

 - The MCM program is selective in accepting students.
-To enhance the chances of being accepted, you should ask for letters of recommendation from professors in the Communication Department or other Rutgers faculty who have had experience working with you.
+To enhance the chances of being accepted, you should ask for letters of recommendation from professors in the Communication or JMS Department or other Rutgers faculty who have had experience working with you.

 You will apply to the MCM program in your junior or senior year of undergraduate studies.
 You should apply no later than the semester prior to when you intend to take your first dual degree course.
 Please note, when you apply for the Dual Degree MCM program, you must select your "apply for" term to match the first term you will be taking master's courses after your undergraduate graduation.
 Please, see chart below: